Perspective | Snowboarder Jamie Anderson stayed focused on wellness. The world finally caught up.

 For authentic change to occur, the discussion must be more lush, and that’s where it would help to elevate Anderson’s example and recognize her as more than a different kind of star.
 She’s not just a two-time Olympic slopestyle champion and legend in the sport who comes with quirky trimmings.
 She’s not just a personality.
 Her greatness is tied to all that she is, and her openness provides a chance to observe how one elite athlete persists during the hardest time of most of our lives.

-The South Lake Tahoe, Calif., native called the past year “an absolute nightmare” as she continued to compete during a pandemic and watched her hometown smolder in a wildfire.
+The South Lake Tahoe, Calif., native called the past year “an absolute nightmare” as she continued to compete during a pandemic and watched a wildfire smolder near her hometown.
 Anderson thought about not coming to the Beijing Olympics to compete for a third straight slopestyle gold medal.
-She’s a person who, in normal times, struggles with her relationship to the world, so much so that she agonizes about flying often because of how aircraft emissions impact the environment.
+She’s a person who, in normal times, struggles with her relationship to the world, so much so that she agonizes about flying so often because of how aircraft emissions affect the environment.
 But she decided that she needed to compete.
 At 31, this might her last Olympics moment.

 “It was pretty challenging for myself,” Anderson said.
-“But at the end of the day, I felt really grateful and privileged to have this opportunity and use this platform to inspire young girls and athletes all over the world that with hard work and dedication, you can do anything.”
+“But at the end of the day, I felt really grateful and privileged to have this opportunity and use this platform to inspire young girls and athletes all over the world that, with hard work and dedication, you can do anything.”

 You can even be yourself.
 Sometimes, striving robs athletes of their humanity.
 They are trained to be tough without nuance, competitively reckless.
 We mythologize the maniacal and fail to recognize alternatives.
 No one will ever accuse Anderson of losing herself amid ambitions of being the best.

-She’s the only woman to win a slopestyle gold in its Olympic history.
+She’s the only woman to win a slopestyle gold in Olympic history.
 Anderson won the sport’s debut in Sochi in 2014, and she repeated under dangerously windy conditions four years later at the PyeongChang Games.
 She stands as the most accomplished female slopestyle snowboarder ever.
 All the while, she has insisted on making her wellness as important as the results.
 She is an antidote for all the misguided beliefs about the crushing sacrifices that winners must make.

 Commitment is essential, and certainly, that mandates a shuffling of priorities.
 But it shouldn’t make an athlete eliminate self-care.

-“I really believe that a lot of my success in sports, it’s not just being a physically strong and active snowboarder,” Anderson said during a pre-Olympics virtual event promoting Dakine outdoor apparel.
+“I really believe that a lot of my success in sports, it’s not just being a physically strong and active snowboarder,” Anderson said during a pre-Olympics virtual event promoting an outdoor apparel company.
 “I really think it’s mind, body, spirit and aligning all those things together, because you can’t just be one thing.
 Like, in our sport, the ego takes such a big role and trying to be the best and trying to win.
 And ever since I was a little kid, my mom always ingrained in me and all my sisters and brothers to be humble, to never take anything for granted, and it’s okay to be confident, but you don’t want to be cocky.

 “And I know that when my ego’s out of place and I’m thinking I’m the [expletive] and winning all this stuff … boom!
 An injury happens.
 Or I get sick.
 Or tired.
 Just things happen.
 So a lot of my success, I feel, in my snowboarding and personal life comes from checking your ego, staying grounded, using these tools that we all have access to if we want to.”